aeidev/react-native-context-store/README.md

 You are not required to update state inside of components.
 This is useful if you have logic seperate from your UI that may need to update your UI states which is not possible with vanilla context api.
+You may also have multiple stores and react contexts.

 // ...